anvaka/allgo/README.md

 # usage

-This simple steps will produce local version of the go graph:
+These simple steps will produce local version of the go graph:

 ```
 git clone https://github.com/anvaka/allgo